-Busy executives, politicians, celebrities and other professionals hire personal assistants to manage their personal and professional affairs, such as running errands, screening phone calls, scheduling appointments and making travel arrangements.
-They may also be asked to prepare presentations and maintain files.
-There isn't a specific training program required for personal assistants, but individuals interested in this career may find an administrative professional certificate to receive training and increase their chances of employment.
+Busy professionals and public figures often hire personal assistants to help manage and complete their affairs, such as running errands, screening phone calls, scheduling appointments and making travel arrangements.
+Those interested in such a career role can seek an administrative professional certificate to receive training and increase their chances of employment.

 Administrative Professional Certificate of Completion

 The administrative professional certificate program covers accounting, computer applications, business etiquette and management, in addition to basic office administration.
 The goal of the certificate program is to prepare graduates to pass the administrative professional certification examination offered by the International Association of Administrative Professionals (www.iaap-hq.org).
 Graduates finish the certificate program with the skills needed to pursue a job as an assistant, including decision-making, business writing, scheduling and problem solving.

 Graduates are eligible for personal assistant and administrative support employment.
 Candidates who speak a second language or have event planning and accounting experience are often preferred.
 According to the U.S. Bureau or Labor Statistics (BLS), employment for administrative assistants is predicted to grow at a rate of 3% over 2014-2024.
 Executive administrative assistants earned a mean salary of $55,460 as of May 2015.

 Continuing education options include seminars, workshops and other certification programs offered by employment agencies and business training schools.
 Sessions and coursework teach leadership skills, current office technology, negotiation, resume preparation, confidentiality and media relations.
 Job placement agencies and personal assistant or concierge organizations have forums to answer industry-related questions.
 Assistants who choose to work for a medical or legal executive need additional specialized training to learn terminology and protocol.